thinkshout/thinkshout/blog/_posts/2018-03-28-ThinkShout-hits-all-the-conferences.md

 Well, we saw it coming and knew it sounded like an ill-informed idea, yet just like in a sitcom, we went ahead with it anyway.
 We’re sending teams to DrupalCon AND the #18NTC; mostly because they both got scheduled in the same week.

-(hey y’all, let’s plan ahead next year.)
+Hey y’all, let’s plan ahead next year.

 ![Plan Ahead](/assets/images/blog/plan-ahead.jpg)
 {:.center}